MARTIMM/BSON/README.md

   any integer can be stored as large or small as you like.
 Int can be coded as described in version 0.8.4 and when larger or smaller then maybe it is possible the Int can be coded as a binary array of some type.
+* BUG.
+An array in a document which is modified later with push, pop or otherwise will not be properly encoded.

 ## CHANGELOG